Isn’t technology wonderful that you can either work from home or from a campervan anywhere!

 So, I headed out in the campervan last Saturday with my wife and we were travelling to Larne in Northern Ireland.

 My wife is a swimming coach and had a gala last Saturday, so I said I would take her down in our new campervan and I would work while she was at the gala.
-All good.

 Time to Plug In

 With wife duly delivered to the gala at Larne swimming pool, I went a little way around the coast to overlook the sea and see the ferries coming in and out whilst I worked.

 It was really a lovely day and I took the dog for a walk first before setting up in the campervan.

 I got the laptop setup on the table and plugged the mains plug into a 12V/240V DC/AC inverter and then switched on the MiFi device from Three Mobile.

 Can I just say at this point that Three Mobile are about the best deal for mobile broadband and I have got an “all you can eat” device and sim card that allows you to connect up to 5 devices on their wifi.

 Anyway, the ferry from Scotland was coming in and the kettle was on and so was the laptop, so time for a bit of working from “home”.

 You Can Work From Home Or From A Campervan Anywhere